 The Water Board has determined that, based on available toxicity testing data and the estimated concentrations, hydrogen peroxide may be discharged at levels that cause, have the reasonable potential to cause, or contribute to an excursion of the Basin Plan narrative water quality objective.
 Accordingly, this Order includes WQBELs for hydrogen peroxide.
 The actual effluent concentrations are likely to be lower as the calculations assume no breakdown of hydrogen peroxide.
 Because hydrogen peroxide is a strong oxidizer, concentrations are unlikely to persist for long periods.
-Therefore, a MDEL of 1.3 mg/L is calculated based on the 96-hour NOAEL value and using the procedure in USEPA's TSD for calculating water quality-based effluent limitation is carried over from Order No. R6V-2006-0030.
+Therefore, a MDEL of 1.3 mg/L is calculated based on the 96-hour NOAEL value and using the procedure in USEPA's TSD for calculating water quality-based effluent limitations as described in the Section IV.C.4 of this Fact Sheet.
+This effluent limitation is carried over from Order No. R6V-2006-0030.
 Use and monitoring of hydrogen peroxide must be reported as specified in the attached Monitoring and Reporting Program (Attachment E).